 The main topic of my research for some time, primed by a symbiotic collaboration with Richard Bentall, has been the phenomenon of stimulus equivalence (SE: see research section) which has interesting implications for the use of symbols and the development of language, both in ontogeny and phylogeny, in humans.
 Happily this has allowed me, since retirement, to become an informal associate of the Liverpool Language Learning (LLL) group.
-At long last also I have recently presented my papers on SE for a PhD by publications, awarded by the University of Huddersfield.
-In the LLL labs, in addition to carrying on similar work with undergraduate participants, I have embarked, with Dr. Colin Bannard and Professor Richard Bentall, upon an attempt using eye-tracking technology to find the earliest age at which infants can be shown to manifest the defining features of SE in relation to their individual language development.
+At long last, just before a round number birthday, I presented my papers on SE with an overview thesis for a PhD by publications, awarded by the University of Huddersfield.
+In the LLL labs, I am enabled to carry on similar work with undergraduate participants.
+Recently I have also been giving a couple of lectures, one to the first year and one to the second year B.Sc.undergraduates on the general area of Evolution and Behaviour.

 At a tender age I took a B.Sc. in Zoology followed by another B.Sc. in Psychology, and in some sense have always seen the latter as a subdivision of the former.
 At Liverpool I initially taught courses in animal behaviour not only in the Psychology department (to which I was appointed in 1964) but also in the Department of Zoology for a number of enjoyable years, trading lectures for rats, for only the latter department had an animal lab at that time.
 My orientation toward operant psychology had begun in the context of my first postgrad research (at UCL, 1961-64) when I sought a baseline for assessing possible effects of general anaesthesia on memory in the rat, and after pursuing this and other psychopharmacology for some time at Liverpool I moved on, thanks to stimulation from Geoffrey Parker (now Emeritus Professor in Zoology), to the operant simulation of optimal foraging in the Skinner box.